10,000 gecs

-10,000 Gecs (stylized as 10,000 gecs or 10000 gecs) is the second studio album and major label debut by American hyperpop duo 100 Gecs.
-Following a 2021 tour to promote it, initial plans for release in early 2022, and numerous delays, the album was ultimately released on March 17, 2023.
+10,000 gecs (/ˈtɛn ˈθaʊzənd ˈɡɛks/) is the second studio album by American hyperpop duo 100 gecs, as well as their first release on a major label - Atlantic Records.
+It was released on March 17, 2023, through Dog Show and Atlantic after several delays and a 2021 promotional tour.
+The album is a follow-up to their debut album 1000 gecs (2019) and the remix album 1000 gecs and the Tree of Clues (2020).
+It was supported by the pre-release of three singles: "MeMeMe", "Doritos & Fritos", and "Hollywood Baby".

 Background

-On July 13, 2021, 100 Gecs announced the 10000 Gecs Tour.
-The 34-date tour ran from October 8 through December 9.
+On July 13, 2021, 100 gecs announced the 10,000 gecs Tour.
+The 34-date tour ran from October 8 to December 9, 2021.
 On this tour, the duo performed the then-unreleased songs "MeMeMe", "Hollywood Baby", "757", "Billy Knows Jamie", "One Million Dollars", "Hey Big Man", "Fallen 4 Ü", and "What's That Smell?".

-On September 6, they officially announced the album and revealed its cover art.
-Then, on October 7, they announced that it would release in early 2022.
-On November 19, they officially released "MeMeMe" as the album's first single.
-The album would ultimately miss the "early 2022" release window, however its second single, "Doritos & Fritos", was released on April 12, 2022.
+On September 6, 2021, they officially announced the album and revealed its cover art.
+The cover photograph was taken on the bridge carrying Garden Grove Boulevard over the Santa Ana River in Orange, California.
+On October 7, they announced the album would release in early 2022.
+On November 19, they officially released "MeMeMe" as the album's first single, with an accompanying music video on the same day.
+The album would ultimately miss the initial "early 2022" release window; however its second single, "Doritos & Fritos", was released on April 12, 2022.
+An accompanying music video for the song was released the following month on May 16.
 The duo also played another new song, "I Got My Tooth Removed", at some of their concerts during that year.

-On December 2, they released an EP titled Snake Eyes, which included the previously performed "Hey Big Man" as well as two other songs.
-The same day, they officially announced that 10,000 Gecs would release on March 17, 2023, and launched pre-orders for the album.
+On December 2, 2022, the duo released an EP titled Snake Eyes, which included the previously performed "Hey Big Man" as well as two other songs.
+The same day, the duo officially announced that after much delay, 10,000 gecs would release on March 17, 2023, and launched pre-orders for the album.
 On February 16, 2023, they released the album's third single "Hollywood Baby", along with the album's track listing.
-All of the new songs that the duo played live on tour, with the exception of "Hey Big Man", "Fallen 4 Ü", and "What's That Smell?", are on the album.

-Reception

-According to review aggregator Metacritic, 10,000 Gecs received "universal acclaim".